PaloAltoNetworks/terraform-provider-scm/docs/data-sources/zone_protection_profile.md

 - `list_type` (String) Specify the type of list you are creating for protocol protection:
 * Include List—Only the protocols on the list are allowed—in addition to IPv4 (0x0800), IPv6 (0x86DD), ARP (0x0806), and VLAN tagged frames (0x8100).
 All other protocols are implicitly denied (blocked).
 * Exclude List—Only the protocols on the list are denied; all other protocols are implicitly allowed.
 You cannot exclude IPv4 (0x0800), IPv6 (0x86DD), ARP (0x0806), or VLAN tagged frames (0x8100).
+Possible values are `exclude` and `include`.
 - `protocol` (Attributes List) Protocol (see [below for nested schema](#nestedatt--non_ip_protocol--protocol))

 <a id="nestedatt--non_ip_protocol--protocol"></a>